shripal17/dart_scorm/README.md

 [![Pub](https://img.shields.io/pub/v/scorm.svg)](https://pub.dev/packages/scorm)

-Easily integrate SCORM APIs in your flutter/dart web app
+A simple package which lets you conveniently consume SCORM 1.2 APIs in your dart/flutter web app.
+Also handles finding of the SCORM 'API' object in the view hierarchy.

+This opens a new scope for Dart/Flutter Web: Beautiful, interactive course content creation

 ## Installation
 Refer [here](https://pub.dev/packages/scorm/install)